 While we love fermented foods and most are very simple to prepare, you don't need to make your own; rather, you just need to eat them.
 They're rich in beneficial bacteria which help to support gut health, support immune system function and which produce vitamins in your digestive tract.
 They're also rich in food enzymes which help you to better digest your foods, placing less of a load on your body's organs, and they're a great source of vitamins.

 If you don't have time to make you're own, make sure to swing by a very well-stocked health food store and purchase real sauerkraut, pickles or kimchi (the ingredient list should be limited to vegetables, salt and perhaps starter culture or spices) and they should be stored in the refrigerator section.
-For ease, you can also order fermented vegetables online and have them shipped right to your door (see sources).
+For ease, you can also order fermented vegetables online and have them shipped right to your door.

 Skip the multivitamin and use whole food supplements.

 Lastly, if your diet is less than ideal, or if you make lots of compromises as many of us do, consider choosing concentrated whole foods to supplement your diet.
 Unlike store-bought multivitamins which rarely contain natural vitamins, whole food supplements are simply super-concentrated, nutrient-dense foods.
 So when you consume these, you're not consuming isolated nutrients; rather, you're consuming foods containing their full complement of natural vitamins and minerals.
 (Read more about my take on whole food supplements here*).

-I typically take (and recommend) liver capsules which are a good source of minerals, B vitamins and vitamin A. I also take a fermented cod liver oil and high vitamin butter oil blend which offers healthy fats plus vitamins A and D. We also take a therapeutic-grade probiotic.
-You can find liver capsules, cod liver oil, high vitamin butter oil and therapeutic-grade probiotics online (see sources).
+I typically take (and recommend) liver capsules which are a good source of minerals, B vitamins and vitamin A. I also take a cod liver oil and high vitamin butter oil blend which offers healthy fats plus vitamins A and D. We also take a therapeutic-grade probiotic.
+You can find liver capsules, cod liver oil, high vitamin butter oil and therapeutic-grade probiotics online (I buy them here).

 Read labels and learn to navigate ingredient lists.